Welcome to our guide to Roscommon Racecourse.

 There are a few overnight accommodation options in Roscommon town centre.
 Gleeson’s Roscommon on Market Square is a three-star hotel in a 19th-century townhouse, Hannon’s Hotel is a straightforward budget option, the Abbey Hotel is a luxury turreted country house spa hotel, and Armcashel is a laidback family-run B&B.

-A little further afield in the small towns and villages surrounding Roscommon are plenty of hotels and accommodation choices for those visiting.
-A range of hotels, guesthouses, B&Bs and holiday homes can be found around Athlone, Ballinsloe, Banagher, Eyrecourt, Killtoon and Wineport.
+A little further afield in the small towns and villages surrounding Roscommon, there are plenty of hotels and accommodation choices for those visiting.
+A range of hotels, guesthouses, B&Bs, and holiday homes can be found around Athlone, Ballinasloe, Banagher, Eyrecourt, Killtoon, and Wineport.
 Check out these great Roscommon hotel deals:

 Betting Shops Local to Roscommon Racecourse